 Perplexed in Pinopolis

 First up is pH.
-Water is generally pretty neutral and around 7 or maybe slightly acidic.
+Water is generally pretty neutral and around seven or maybe slightly acidic.
 The higher the number, the more basic or caustic a chemical is.
 The soap that you use to clean your hands is around 8.

 Not too long ago, I made a very silly mistake.
 Our teenagers are not the best at remembering to scrape their plates thoroughly, and sometimes the float that allows the dishwasher to drain gets food particles stuck.
-I’ve learned the trick to dislodging those particles and resetting the dishwasher.
-(This was after a $150 repair bill where he was in and out of our home in less than five minutes.)
+I’ve learned the trick of dislodging those particles and resetting the dishwasher (This was after a $150 repair bill where he was in and out of our home in less than five minutes.)
 I was in a hurry and didn’t think to put gloves on.
 My hand was in that water for less than a minute, and I had the beginning of a chemical burn.
 So learn from Heather, and don’t be dumb.
 Use gloves if you have to stick your hand in your dishwasher’s wash water.
 That detergent isn’t playing around.

 What else has a pH of 11?

 Hmm, oh, that would be our good friend sodium hypochlorite or… chlorine bleach.
 What happens if you soak your clothing in a strong bleach solution?
 It either wears out very, very quickly or gets holes.
 (Depending on how thick the material was to start with).